Minecraft (franchise): Lego Minecraft

 The first Lego set based on Minecraft was released on 6 June 2012.
 The set, called "Micro World", centres around a microscale representation of a forest from the game and includes Lego versions of the game's default player character and a creeper.
 Mojang submitted the concept of Minecraft merchandise to Lego in December 2011 for the Lego Cuusoo program, from which it quickly received 10,000 votes by users, prompting Lego to review the concept.
 Lego Cuusoo approved the concept in January 2012 and began developing sets based on Minecraft.
 Two more sets based on the Nether and village areas of the game were released on 1 September 2013.
 A fourth Micro World set, the End, was released in June 2014.
 Six more, larger Lego minifigure scale, sets became available November 2014, with more released every year since.

 Other merchandise

 Mojang often collaborates with Jinx, an online game merchandise store, to sell Minecraft merchandise, such as clothing, foam pickaxes, and toys of creatures in the game.
 By May 2012, over 1 million dollars were made from Minecraft merchandise sales.
 T-shirts and socks were the most popular products.
-In March 2013 Mojang signed a deal with the Egmont Group, a children's book publisher, to create Minecraft handbooks, annuals, poster books, and magazines.
-As part for the Steve DLC for Super Smash Bros.
-Ultimate, Masahiro Sakurai said that an Amiibo for Steve might be made by Nintendo in the future.
-The Amiibo has a page on the Nintendo UK Website.
+In March 2013, Mojang signed a deal with the Egmont Group, a children's book publisher, to create Minecraft handbooks, annuals, poster books, and magazines.
+Amiibo figurines of the characters Steve and Alex were released in September 2022, and are compatible with the video game Super Smash Bros.
+Ultimate.
+In 2021 the Australia Post created a Minecraft-themed postage stamp pack.
+In late 2024, Australian dairy company Norco released a range of flavoured milks as part of a shared goal of "building a better world".
+Minecraft content is scheduled to be released for Sonic Racing: CrossWorlds as part of its DLC season pass.